 Combining Leading Cities’ pioneering tools and network of global experts with Bright Cities’ innovative diagnostic technology, The Leading Cities Rating powered by Bright Cities is an accurate tool for comparing urban policy performances and evaluating how municipalities are becoming smarter.
 The rating analyzes a city’s performance among 45 indicators from nine dimensions of a smart city: Governance, Education, Entrepreneurship, Environment, Health, Mobility, Security, Technology and Energy.
 Rated cities are categorized on a scale from A+ to D-.

-Twenty-five cities from the United States were initially chosen to be evaluated.
+Twenty-four cities from the United States were initially chosen to be evaluated.
 The list was based on the 100 Resilient Cities program, a former initiative of the Rockefeller Foundation.
-The inaugural cities are: Atlanta, Berkeley, Boston, Boulder, Chicago, Columbia, Dallas, El Paso, Houston, Los Angeles, Louisville, Miami, Minneapolis, Nashville, New Orleans, New York, Norfolk, Oakland, Pittsburgh, San Francisco, Seattle, St. Louis, Tulsa, Honolulu and Washington.
+The inaugural cities are: Atlanta, Berkeley, Boston, Boulder, Chicago, Dallas, El Paso, Houston, Los Angeles, Louisville, Miami, Minneapolis, Nashville, New Orleans, New York, Norfolk, Oakland, Pittsburgh, San Francisco, Seattle, St. Louis, Tulsa, Honolulu and Washington.
 The goal is to provide a rating that measures cities against achievable goals and to eliminate the zero-sum game inherent in a ranking system that causes an unnecessary sense of competition between cities.
 By virtue of its design, this rating system provides every municipality the opportunity to achieve the top rating and can do so collaboratively.